 Woodchurch

-historic market town of Ashford
+town of Ashford

-and 5 miles from the Cinque Ports town of Tenterden.
+and 5 miles from Tenterden.

 The

-coast.
 It is a fine example of a Kentish smock mill

-and was originally one of a pair of windmills standing on this site,
+and was originally one of a pair of windmills standing on this

-known locally as "The Twins".
+site, known locally at that time as "The Twins".

 Now